HEnquist/camilladsp/README.md

   - 88.2 or 96 kHz: 2048
   - 176.4 or 192 kHz: 4096

   The duration in seconds of a chunk is `chunksize/samplerate`, so the suggested values corresponds to about 22 ms per chunk.
-This is a resonable value, and making it shorter can increase the cpu usage and make buffer underruns more likely.
+This is a reasonable value, and making it shorter can increase the cpu usage and make buffer underruns more likely.

   If you have long FIR filters you can reduce CPU usage by making the chunksize larger.
   When increasing, try increasing in factors of two, like 1024 -> 2048 or 4096 -> 8192.